intershop/intershop-pwa/docs/guides/migrations.md

 This way, it is intended to have less conflicts and limitations with potential category/product ids, e.g., 'cats' or 'skunks'.

 To improve the support of large baskets we update the ngrx store immediately after adding, updating and deleting basket items now.
-Therefore we had to change the return values of the corresponding basket service functions as well as the payload of the success actions.
+Therefore, we had to change the return values of the corresponding basket service functions as well as the payload of the success actions.
 We also limited the number of displayed line items in the mini basket and introduced a paging bar on the basket page to speed up the rendering of these components.

 ## 2.3 to 2.4